Siphon880gh/devbrain/Version Control - git, github, gitlab/_ Rebase - Rewrite commit history/Rebase related - Change commit dates of older commits.md

 =Concatenate(L2:L??)
 ```

-The L?? is the last row being concatenated (Remember you are concatenating the column L downwards, skipping the column header hence the range starts at L2).
+^ REPLACE the **L??** to the final row being concatenated (Remember you are concatenating the column L downwards, skipping the column header hence the range starts at L2).

 _Confirm the spreadsheet looks like this_
 _(I added headers for readability: Preferred Date, Concatenated, Concatenated Column)_